tronicslab/100-days-of-code/r1-log.md

 ## Log

-### R1D0 (Nov.
-2nd prep)
-Got up to speed on Github practicing with Contribute-to-this-project repo.
-Feel ready to start these 100 days now using Github to track my progress and push my code.

-### R1D1
+### R1D3
-Started on freecodecamp.com Responsive Web Design Certification - completed the first two modules "Basic HTML and HTML5" as well as "Basic CSS".
-Good day 1, I feel like going on but its getting late and I still have 99 days left.
-Pacing myself!

 ### R1D2
 Continued on with the @freeCodeCamp Responsive Web Design cert.
 Finished the "Applied Visual Design" module.
 Really enjoyed that one.
 Learned a lot of new CSS I hadn't used before doing animations and transforms.
 Also some color theory that blew my mind just a little bit.

+### R1D1
+Started on freecodecamp.com Responsive Web Design Certification - completed the first two modules "Basic HTML and HTML5" as well as "Basic CSS".
+Good day 1, I feel like going on but its getting late and I still have 99 days left.
+Pacing myself!

+### R1D0 (Nov.
+2nd prep)
+Got up to speed on Github practicing with Contribute-to-this-project repo.
+Feel ready to start these 100 days now using Github to track my progress and push my code.